Standalone seL4 builds

 Why use stand alone build?

-However sometimes a standalone build is required when the kernel is being used in a different environment that doesn’t use a CMake based build system.
-One example of this is the verification project, L4V, that uses the stand alone build to produce the source and binary artifacts that the verification is performed on.
+However, the standalone build is useful when the kernel is being used in a different environment that does not use CMake.
+One example for this is the Microkit which comes with pre-built kernel binaries and config information.
+Another example is the formal verification project which uses the standalone build to produce the source and binary artefacts that the verification is performed on.